-Officials at all three companies declined to comment.
+Officials for AB InBev, Constellation and Modelo declined to comment.
 The DOJ was not immediately available.

-Also on Friday, Constellation said the DOJ's complaint "demonstrates its incomplete understanding of the proposed transaction."
+Also on Friday, Constellation, the world's biggest branded wine maker, said the DOJ's complaint "demonstrates its incomplete understanding of the proposed transaction."

 The DOJ has "overlooked the existence and commercial activities" of Crown Imports, Constellation said.
 It claims that the deal will actually improve competition since the distributor would be completely independent from the supplier, whereas now, Modelo has an ownership stake.

 AB InBev, itself formed by the biggest cash takeover ever, has said it plans to fight the DOJ in what promises to be a high-profile showdown.
 Christine Varney, a former chief of the Justice Department's Antitrust Division, has been a lead lawyer for Modelo.